Progressivism: Economic progressivism

-Economic progressivism is a term used to distinguish it from progressivism in cultural fields.
-Economic progressives' views are often rooted in the concept of social justice and aim to improve the human condition through government regulation, social protections and the maintenance of public goods.

-Some economic progressives may show center-right views on cultural issues.
+Economic progressivism—also New Progressive Economics—is a term used to distinguish it from progressivism in cultural fields.
+Economic progressives may draw from a variety of economic traditions, including democratic capitalism, democratic socialism, social democracy, and social liberalism.
+Overall, economic progressives' views are rooted in the concept of social justice and the common good, and aim to improve the human condition through government regulation, social protections and the maintenance of public goods.
+Some economic progressives may show centre-right views on cultural issues.
 These movements are related to communitarian conservative movements such as Christian democracy and one-nation conservatism.